 Note: The AirTag pocket is sized for the original AirTag.
 If you're using Apple's AirTag 2, check our best AirTag wallet guide for wallets confirmed to fit the newer model.

-How EDGE Compares to Other AirTag Wallets
+How EDGE Compare to Other AirTag Wallets

 | Feature | EDGE Wallet | Ekster Parliament | TagVault Wallet Insert |